-To recruit Freeware users, we contacted the unique email addresses associated with a Freeware download from the previous 8 months.
+To recruit Freeware users, I contacted the unique email addresses associated with a Freeware download from the previous 8 months.

-To recruit Base edition users, we used contacts provided by our internal Sales team as well as the unique email addresses associated with online purchases of the product from the previous 8 months.
+To recruit Base edition users, I used contacts provided by our internal Sales team as well as the unique email addresses associated with online purchases of the product from the previous 8 months.

-We received 30 responses from Freeware users after sending 6889 emails (0.45% response rate).
-We had 52 responses from the Base edition users.
+I received 30 responses from Freeware users after sending 6889 emails (0.45% response rate).
+I had 52 responses from the Base edition users.